EddieAbbondanzio/eddieabbondanz.io/content/post/civic/the-revival-part-4/index.md

 # Undoing the Battery Tuck

 The battery tuck I did years ago hasn't held up well.
-Back then no-one sold a tuck kit for the stock sized battery so I DIYed my own solution using some 1/8 angle.
+Back then no one sold a tuck kit for the stock sized battery so I DIYed my own solution using some 1/8 angle.
 It used to be painted but it seems all the paint has rusted off at this point.
 ![](images/3.jpg)
 ![](images/4.jpg)